ngerakines/bingo-2021/README.md

 ## create-proof.py

-The `create-proof.py` script can be used to safely record a proof.
+The `create-proof.py` script can be used to safely record a proof in a game.

 Example: